-Yoga is an intervention that addresses movement, breathing, and awareness of bodily sensations; it helps to increase awareness of internal states and reorganize physiological responses connected to symptoms.
-Originating in India, it is a practice designed to create a sense of well being, improve self-confidence and efficiency, increase attentiveness, and provide an optimistic outlook.
+Yoga has many benefits on our mental heath, including the ability to lower anxiety and depression through movement, breathing and awareness of bodily sensations.
+Practicing yoga helps to increase awareness of internal states and reorganize physiological responses connected to symptoms.
+Originating in India, yoga is a practice designed to create a sense of well-being, improve self-confidence and efficiency, increase attentiveness and provide an optimistic outlook.
 Comprised of physical and mental disciplines, yoga improves the body’s sense of embodiment and awareness.

-Yoga can be a double-edged sword to those with eating disorders.
-According to some research, relying on yoga’s promise of emotional and spiritual healing can be perilous: Drawn to yoga as a means of self-care, they instead may find reinforcement for dangerous weight-control behaviors in a yoga studio culture that increasingly celebrates thinness, flexibility, and perfection of form.
-Although yoga is known to improve self-awareness and foster the mind-body relationship, however in many cases, an individual’s approach to yoga can exasperate obsessive-compulsive tendencies, reinforce unhealthy body ideals, and become one more place to disassociate from oneself leading to worsening eating disorder symptoms and self-esteem.
+While yoga has many positive aspects, relying on yoga’s promise of emotional and spiritual healing can be perilous.
+Being drawn to yoga as a means of self-care, many people instead may find reinforcement for dangerous control behaviors in a yoga studio culture that often celebrates thinness, flexibility and perfection of form.
+Although yoga is known to improve self-awareness and foster the mind-body relationship, in many cases, an individual’s approach to yoga can exasperate obsessive-compulsive tendencies, reinforce unhealthy body ideals and become one more place to disassociate from oneself leading to worsening mental health symptoms and self-esteem.

 If you or someone you know needs support surrounding mental health, contact us at Discovery Mood & Anxiety Program for help today.